nightscout/trio-docs/docs/usage/ecosystem/nightscout-app.md

 !!! warning "Nightscout Careportal Not Advised"
     - While you ***are*** able to send limited commands through Nightscout Careportal, it is advised to use with caution as there could be considerable lag.
-    - The preferred and recommended method is using LoopFollow to send remote commands
+    - The preferred and recommended method is using LoopFollow to send remote commands.

 ---